smartdevicelink/sdl_evolution/proposals/0220-support-for-android-custom-routerservice.md

 #### A trigger sent from RouterService

 A SDL app usually starts proxy when the app receives START_ROUTER_SERVICE_ACTION, which is a broadcast intent sent from RouterService.
 In this case, the broadcast intent includes ComponentName of the RouterService, which is taken by SdlBroadcastReceiver, set it to an instance variable (called queuedService) and then onSdlEnabled is called.
 The SDL app is responsible for overriding onSdlEnabled, starts its own service, and then starts Proxy.
-The Proxy checks to see queuedService, and uses that ComponentName to determine the target RouterService.
+The Proxy checks to see queuedService, and uses that ComponentName to determine the target RouterService to bind with.
 This case works fine regardless of the RouterService is custom or not.

 #### All other triggers on demand